Anami-II/SoundBox/Let's Rock Baby.md

 1. Pearl Jam - Even Flow
 1. Pink Floyd - Another Brick In The Wall
 1. Pink Floyd - Wish You Were Here
+1. Pixies - Where Is My Mind?
 1. Queens of Stone Age - No One Knows
+1. Radiohead - Creep
 1. Ramones - Pet Sematary
 1. RHCP - Californication
 1. RHCP - 🪦 Otherside 👻